Raymark Industries, also known as Raybestos-Manhattan Industries, is a brake and brake lining manufacturer based out of Stratford, Connecticut.

 Established in 1902, Raymark started as the A.H.
 Raymond Company, named after its creators.
 The name was changed numerous times shortly after, to Raytech, Raybestos Industries, Raybestos-Manhattan, and finally to Raymark.

-However, it wasn’t much longer before asbestos-related claims against Raymark began piling up, when more and more people began developing malignant mesothelioma and other toxic diseases.
+Afterward, asbestos-related claims against Raymark began piling up, as people began developing malignant mesothelioma and other toxic diseases.

 Raymark Lawsuits and Bankruptcy